mwaseem321/mwaseem321.github.io/_pages/about.md

 ----

 # News:
+- **January '26**: I am actively looking for strong PhD candidates with background in manufacturing systems and control and a solid skills in programming (python).
+- **January '26**: Happy New Year!
+Defended my PhD dissertation last December and joined UT Knoxville as a Research Assistant Professor.
 - **August '25**: Done with my summer internship at GM.
 It was a wonderful experience working on the General Assembly lines.
 Some sota work is along the way to be published soon.
 Stay tuned!
 - **June '25**: Thanks to my co-authors for presenting our work at the NAMRC 53.
 - **June '25**: Alhamdulillah! we are blessed with a beautiful baby boy